desihub/timedomain/too_ledgers/README.md

 I.e., MJD is expressed with respect to 1 Jan 2010 and is stored as a 14-bit number.
 That will allow valid storage through 10 Nov 2054.
-The event number within the MJD takes up the 18 least significant bits, which means we can track up to 262144 unique alerts per night.
+The event number within the MJD takes up the 18 least significant bits, which means we can track up to 262,144 unique alerts per night.

 Encoding and decoding of the ToO ID is provided inside `toodb.py`.
+The database classes ensure unique IDs for each alert, for each night.

+The I/O to write the ledger is provided inside `tooledger.py`.